binarynonsense/bn-blog/_posts/2016-04-05-micro-review-deponia-pc.md

 - game-reviews
 ---

-<p>An old school point-and-click adventure game that mainly stands out for its beautiful 2D graphics and its funny and original main character.</p>
+<p>An old school point-and-click adventure game that mainly stands out for its beautiful 2D graphics and its funny and unique main character.</p>

 ![screenshot]({{ site.baseurl }}/images/posts/deponia_01.jpg)